 7. Investigate Obstructions on the Track

 Another common issue is obstructions in the track of the rack hinge rail.
 These tracks are easily obstructed by new flooring or carpeting, small objects, and trailing wires.
-An obstruction can interfere with the smooth operation of your stair lift or stop operation altogether.
+An obstruction can interfere with the smooth operation of your stair lift or stop its operation altogether.

 - Regularly check these tracks for any type of obstruction to prevent bumpy rides or stopping in the middle of going up or down the stairs.